top of page

 This also means if you do make a major mistake and need to apologise, you can.

-Gain your Customers' trust back quicker
+1. Gain your Customers' trust back quicker

 In 2019, VW remade its iconic LEMON ad to apologise for its emissions scandal and turned the lemon into lemonade.
-For a brand that is generally viewed as competent, an authentic apology allowed them to overcome any negative attention.
+For a brand that is generally viewed as competent, an authentic apology allowed it to overcome any negative attention.

 But before you tell your CEO to champion all the company's failures, there is a twist to the Pratfall Effect.